MiriamGomez2/depot/README.md

 This code is Copyright (c) 2013 The Pragmatic Programmers, LLC.

-It is released under the same license as Ruby.
+It is released under the same license as Ruby.# depot